 At 7puzzleblog.com, we produce regular number puzzles for our many followers from all corners of the globe (see our visitors map immediately on the right).
 Our aim is to help improve basic knowledge and confidence of number & arithmetic in a fun way.

-Please enjoy your visit and spread the message about our fabulous number puzzles at 7puzzleblog.com.
-Have a go at our latest golf-related challenge below, #29.
-Also, why not visit twitter, follow my tweets and contact me @7puzzle?
+Please enjoy your visit and spread the message about the fabulous number puzzles at 7puzzleblog.com.
+Have a go at the four challenge below at #37.
+You can also follow me and my tweets on twitter @7puzzle.